Cubs vs. Marlins Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 37 hits with five doubles, a triple, two home runs and six walks.
-He has driven in 15 runs with nine stolen bases.
+- Hoerner has five doubles, a triple, two home runs, seven walks and 17 RBI (38 total hits).
+He's also swiped nine bases.

-- Hoerner has hit safely in four straight games.
-During his last five outings he is hitting .190 with a triple, a walk and four RBI.
+- Hoerner will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .238 with a triple, a walk and six RBI.

 Hoerner Recent Games